This tab has the following components:

 Disabled The view has been explicitly disabled by the user.
 To enable the view and turn its status to Valid, click Recompile and Enable Now.
 See Materialized view statuses.

 Recompile and Enable Now Click to recompile and enable the view, making it available for use.
 Afterward, click Refresh Now to refresh the view, and then rebuild the indexes.
 If necessary, change the view back to an immediate view.
-See Enabling and disabling materialized views.
+See Enable and disable materialized views.

 Disable Now Click to disable the view.
 When you disable a materialized view, the data and indexes for the view are dropped.
 Also, when you disable an immediate view, it is changed to a manual view.
 The database server keeps the definition of the materialized view in the database.

 Regular views that are dependent on a materialized view are automatically disabled by the database server if the view is disabled.
-See Enabling and disabling materialized views.
+See Enable and disable materialized views.

 Used in optimization Select this option to indicate whether the materialized view can be used by the optimizer.
 The optimizer ignores disabled views.
 If you disable the view, the Used In Optimization option remains selected, so that when you re-enable the view, its setting is remembered.
 See Improving performance with materialized views.